Healthplan Spain

 Cost & insurance considerations

-Plan ahead for punctual refills, and use telehealth in emergencies.
+• Plan ahead for refills and use telehealth if you need emergency replacements.

 Protect your health with compliant cover

-If you are planning a move to Spain, private health insurance is not only often required for residency but also gives you easy access to English-speaking doctors and specialists who can help with prescription continuity.
+If you are planning a move to Spain, private health insurance is often mandatory for residency and ensures access to English-speaking doctors who can help with prescription continuity.
 Explore our range of Sanitas health insurance plans in Spain to make your transition smoother.